commercetools/connect-payment-integration-adyen/processor/README.md

 #### Response Parameters

 It returns a 200 `[accepted]` response to Adyen to indicate that the notification has been processed.

+`POST /notifications/donations`

+#### Request Parameters

+The request body is an [Adyen Webhook](https://docs.adyen.com/development-resources/webhooks/webhook-types/#webhook-structure) carrying a `DONATION` notification item.
+Any other `eventCode` is accepted and ignored.
+The requests are authenticated by validating the HMAC signature of the notification item, using the `ADYEN_NOTIFICATION_HMAC_KEY` if `ADYEN_NOTIFICATION_HMAC_DONATION_WEBHOOKS_KEY` is not set.
+Otherwise the latter will be used.

+#### Response Parameters

+It returns a 200 `[accepted]` response to Adyen to indicate that the notification has been processed.

+### Get donation configuration

+Returns what the front-end needs to render the Adyen Giving component for the payment of the checkout session.
+Only available when Adyen Giving is enabled.

+#### Endpoint

+`GET /donation-config`

+#### Request Parameters

+As query string:

+- locale (optional): locale used to resolve the campaign content.
+- withCountryCode (optional): resolving the country code requires an extra cart lookup, so it is opt-in.

+#### Response Parameters

+- clientKey / environment: client-side Adyen configuration.
+- countryCode: only returned when requested through `withCountryCode`.
+- paymentReference: unique identifier of the payment the donation would be charged against.
+- paidAmount: amount of the original payment, in Adyen minor units.
+Needed to render roundup campaigns.
+- donationCampaign: the active campaign of the merchant account for the currency of the payment.
+A merchant account can have at most one.

+It fails with the error code `PaymentNotEligible` when the payment carries no Adyen donation token, or when a donation has already been charged against it.

+### Make donation

+Charges a donation against the payment of the checkout session, using the donation token Adyen returned for that payment.
+The donation token, the PSP reference and the payment itself are taken from the session, never from the request body.

+#### Endpoint

+`POST /donations`

+#### Request Parameters

+- donationCampaignId: id of the campaign to donate to.
+It is rejected when it is not the currently active one.
+- amount: `{ currency, value }` in Adyen minor units.
+It is validated against the currency of the payment and against the amounts the campaign allows.
+- locale (optional)

+#### Response Parameters

+- id: Adyen's unique identifier of the donation.
+- status: status of the donation in Adyen.
+It can be `completed`, `pending` or `refused`.

+The outcome is also recorded on the commercetools payment, in the `adyenDonationAmount` and `adyenDonationState` custom fields, and settled later by the `DONATION` webhook.

 ### Get supported payment components